WILLAM DELBERT GANN

 W.D.
 Gann's successful predictions were not lucky guesses; they were the product of a coherent trading philosophy that he preached throughout his life.
 His forecasting feats aligned closely with the principles he espoused in his writings and trading courses:

-Study and Preparation: Gann believed that speculation should be treated as a serious profession.
-In the 1909 interview, he noted that most losing traders jump in without sufficient knowledge, whereas successful professionals (lawyers, doctors, etc.) first devote years to study
+Gann believed that speculation should be treated as a serious profession.
+In the 1909 interview, he noted that most losing traders jump in without sufficient knowledge, whereas successful professionals (lawyers, doctors, etc.) first devote years to study.

 Gann's approach was essentially academic in the sense that he combed through archives and records to derive theories, much like a scientist testing a hypothesis.
 His success stories reinforced his mantra that deep research and respect for market history are crucial for trading.